-The AAFP considers endorsement of evidence-based clinical practice guidelines that meets its criteria and process.
+The AAFP considers endorsement of evidence-based clinical practice guidelines that meet its criteria and process.
 Evidence-based clinical practice guidelines developed by other organizations may be placed in the following categories: endorsed, affirmation of value, or not endorsed by the AAFP.

 In December 2014, the AAFP Board of Directors approved an amended process for endorsement of clinical practice guidelines developed by external organizations.

 Prior to 2015, clinical practice guidelines that are relevant to family medicine were reviewed by the AAFP and categorized as:

 (1) ENDORSE - the AAFP fully endorses the guideline;

 (2) ENDORSED WITH QUALIFICATIONS - the AAFP endorses the guideline or portions of the guideline with qualifications.
 The qualifications are described (e.g., target populations not sufficiently specified, an evidence report with minor methodological flaw, etc.);

 (3) NOT ENDORSED - the AAFP does not endorse the guideline and the reasons are stated.